-The AIDS epidemic is integrally linked to sexual and reproductive health: The majority of HIV infections are sexually transmitted or associated with pregnancy, childbirth and breastfeeding.
-Both HIV/AIDS and poor sexual and reproductive health are driven by common root causes, including poverty, gender inequality and social marginalization of the most vulnerable populations.
+The HIV epidemic is integrally linked to sexual and reproductive health: The majority of HIV infections are sexually transmitted or associated with pregnancy, childbirth and breastfeeding.
+Both HIV/AIDS and poor sexual and reproductive health are driven by common root causes, including poverty, gender inequality and social marginalization of key populations.
 Responses to both health issues should be closely linked and mutually reinforcing.

 UNFPA, along with the rest of the international community, strongly advocates for closer linkages between HIV/AIDS interventions and sexual and reproductive health care.
 This makes sense in terms of public health benefits, economic efficiency and human rights.
 Integration of services is called for in a major UNAIDS policy position paper.
-The idea was reaffirmed at the 2005 World Summit when world leaders identified universal access to reproductive health as a component of combatting HIV/AIDS and achieving the other Millennium Development Goals.
+The idea was reaffirmed by the 2011 General Assembly political declaration on HIV/AIDS which called for integration of HIV and with broader health and development efforts, including on sexual and reproductive health.

 Stronger linkages between sexual and reproductive health and AIDS programmes should lead to a number of important public health benefits: